Say hello to next-gen OpEx

 Forgetting to have players discuss upfront their own real reservations and considerations . . . these then find expression in other problematic ways.

-Forgetting to have regular adjustment sessions for folding in new learning and front line contributions.
+Forgetting to have regular adjustment sessions for folding in new lessons learned and front line contributions.

 Failing to govern the process based on robust checklists, objective data, proof points, authentic feedback, and loyalty to purpose.